marco76/java-project-checklist/README.md

 - Which tool is used?
 Free choice?

 Project Management
-o Scrum - RUP - Other
+- Scrum - RUP - Other

 Scrum
 - Time and place for the meetings